 Daikatana is, without a doubt, one of the most infamous video games in history.
 John Romero left id Software with his voracious enthusiasm for the devil intact.
 Ion Storm got their hands on the fabulously boxy Quake II engine, and they intended to build the samurai successor to the juvenile blood-soaked grandeur of Wolfenstein and Doom.
-Time Magazine breathlessly volunteered that Romero—he of flowing ebony locks and —was incapable of failure. “,” wrote reporter Michael Krantz.
+Time Magazine breathlessly volunteered that Romero—he of flowing ebony locks and skull-patched jackets—was incapable of failure.
+“Everything Romero touches turns to gore and gold,” wrote reporter Michael Krantz.
 Well, I guess he was half-right.

 Today Daikatana is often lumped in with worst-of-all-timers like E.T. and Ride To Hell: Retribution.
 But that was never fair.
 There was nothing exceptional about Daikatana’s defeat—it failed in the way ambitious first-person shooters often fail.
 Romero’s clout as the first celebrity game designer made him an easy target.
 The mind behind Doom, drunk on success, tries to make the most metal game ever and fails.